ErinSteph/Cute-Sync/Android.md

 # Installing on Android

+## First steps on desktop

-First you must create an addon collection.
+First you must create an addon collection on desktop.

 Go to http://addons.mozilla.org/ and sign in.